bthate/opd/README.rst

 ::

-    without any argument the program does nothing
+    without any argument the program starts itself as a daemon

     $ opd
     $

-    see list of commands
+    provding a command it will run a cli

-    $ od cmd
+    $ opd cmd
     cmd,err,mod,req,thr,ver
+    $

+    the -c option starts a console

+    $ opd -c
+    >

+    the -v option turns on verbose

+    $ opd -cv
+    OPD CV started Sat Feb 10 13:50:56 2024
+    >

+    use mod= to load additional modules

+    $ opd mod=rss
+    $

-    list of modules
+    the ``mod`` command shows a list of modules

     $ opd mod
     cmd,err,fnd,irc,log,mod,req,rss,tdo,thr

-    use mod=<name1,name2> to load additional
-    modules

-    $ opd cfg mod=irc

-    start a console

-    $ opd -c mod=irc,rss
-    >

-    use -v for verbose

-    $ opd -cv mod=irc
+    $
-    OPD started CV started Sat Dec 2 17:53:24 2023
-    >

-    start daemon
+    the -a option will load all available modules

-    $ opd -d
+    $ opd -a rss
     $

 CONFIGURATION